apache/arrow/docs/source/format/FlightSql.rst

 If the command is used with GetFlightInfo, the server will return a FlightInfo response.
 The client should then use the Ticket(s) in the FlightInfo with the DoGet RPC method to fetch a Arrow data containing the results of the command.
-In other words, metadata is returned as Arrow data, just like query results themselves.
+In other words, SQL metadata is returned as Arrow data, just like query results themselves.

-The schema returned by GetSchema or DoGet for a particular command is fixed according to the specification.
+The Arrow schema returned by GetSchema or DoGet for a particular command is fixed according to the specification.

 ``CommandGetCatalogs``